juanmartinez890/medication-app/README.md

 - **TypeScript**: Type-safe development
 - **Serverless Framework**: Infrastructure as code

+### Architecture Choices

+From the architectural side, the requirement was to use AWS Lambda.
+I decided to build the backend using Lambda functions instead of containers because Lambda works really well with API Gateway and makes the system scale horizontally without extra effort.
+There’s no need to manage servers or worry about traffic spikes, which fits the scope of this project.

+For the database, I chose DynamoDB.
+The app doesn’t need complex joins, and DynamoDB is a great match for simple, well-defined access patterns.
+It also integrates smoothly with Lambda and scales automatically, so both layers of the system grow together without maintenance.

+I also planned to use SQS to handle dose creation asynchronously.
+The idea is that when a medication is created, a message is sent to a queue so another process can generate the dose records in the background.
+This keeps the main request fast and prevents any delays when creating medications.
+As part of the architecture, I also included EventBridge to run a daily scheduled job.
+The goal is for that job to send events to SQS so new future doses can continue to be created automatically.
+The scheduled job is not implemented yet, but it is part of the long-term plan for the system.

+For the database model, I decided to store the medication schedule inside the medication record.
+The requirements state that a medication cannot exist without a schedule, so separating them would add unnecessary complexity.
+For doses, I decided to pre-generate all dose records for the next 7 days.
+This reduces computation during reads because the “upcoming doses” endpoint can simply query existing items instead of calculating dates every time.
+Storage is cheaper than repeated compute, and this design also sets us up for future analytics like tracking missed doses.

+#### Why the Keys Look Like This (PK and SK Design)

+The DynamoDB keys follow this pattern:

+PK: "CR#\<careRecipientId\>"

+SK: "MED#\<medicationId\>"

+This structure was chosen because DynamoDB works best when data that belongs together shares the same partition key.
+By using:

+PK = CR#12345

+We group all data for one care recipient in the same partition.

+SK = MED#98765

+We uniquely identify each medication under that care recipient.

+This design makes it easy to:

+- get all medications for a specific care recipient
+- add doses below the same PK (e.g., SK = DOSE#\<medicationId\>#\<dueAt\>)
+- sort doses by date because the sort key is ordered
+- scale horizontally with predictable access patterns

+It's a simple but effective pattern often used in single-table DynamoDB designs.

 ## 📋 Prerequisites

 Before you begin, ensure you have the following installed: